Program Overview

 DAY 1: DEPART FROM LOS ANGELES (LAX)

-Our adventure begins amidst the bustling streets and sparkling lights of Tokyo.
-Visit Miyazaki’s animation studio where classics like Princess Mononoke, Laputa, and Totoro were created.
+After a quick flight, our adventure in Japan begins amidst the bustling streets and sparkling lights of Tokyo.
 Hit up the famous Akihabara area, home to video games, anime, and manga, and shop in the colorful Harajuku District.
 Head to the top of the government building for incredible views of the city and stare in awe at Shibuya Crossing, the busiest street crossing in the world!
-Wander through the world famous Japanese fish market and visit several stunning shrines.
+Wander through the world-famous Japanese fish market and visit several stunning shrines.
 And no trip to Tokyo would be complete without tasting everything this bustling city has to offer, including ramen, sushi, and teppanyaki!

 Our last two stops bring us to Hiroshima and Kyoto.
 Hiroshima today is dedicated to bringing peace to the world, a direct result of the destruction the atomic bomb brought to it during WWII.
 During our time here we will have the special opportunity to meet with a local survivor and hear his or her perspective on this tragic event.
 Every year our students are moved by hearing such a personal and emotional story, and come away with a greater understanding of the effects of WWII.
 In past years, our groups have even had the unique opportunity to be interviewed and featured on the local news for our global perspective!

 Our time in Kyoto will also be very interactive.
 After learning about geishas, we will go for an evening geisha walk to spot them strolling about the historical city center.
 We will experience a traditional Japanese tea ceremony and learn exactly what is involved with this ancient art.
-We will also enjoy a fun and exciting taiko lesson, where we will learn to play these traditional Japanese drums with instructors in a fun and easy to learn format.
-To cap off our lesson we might even have a drum battle!
 To enjoy nature, we will hike through a bamboo forest, as well as visit the famous orange torii gates at Fushimi Inari Taisha shrine.

 Kyoto will also include plenty of opportunities to shop and play arcade games.
 Students who are brave enough will also be able to showcase their singing skills at a local karaoke hotspot!

-After leaving Kyoto we will have time for one last day in Tokyo to see whatever we may have missed the first time around before heading to South Korea.
+After leaving Kyoto, we will have one last day in Tokyo to see whatever we may have missed the first time around before heading to the airport for our flight home.
 Whether it is shopping, exploring more temples, more arcade time, or getting in a few more bites of our favorite Japanese delicacies, our last day will be the perfect way to cap off our unforgettable time in Japan!

 Travel with us and discover why we are consistently winning awards for Top Youth Travel Organization.